 By investing in our community through prevention and intervention measures and establishing a system that advances connection to housing, employment, education, and behavioral and physical health services, this new facility is yet another step in the County’s comprehensive approach to public safety.

-The mental health portion will provide screening and evaluation for persons with a serious mental health disorder who are not willing or are not able to get the help they need.
+The Reach Out and Re-entry portion of the CJC facilitates service connection or persons exiting jail.
+Service connections can include behavioral health, housing, veterans, probation, employment, and peer support services.
+This space allows for community providers to meet with Reach Out participants immediately upon release from jail and begin the engagement process in a trauma-informed approach.
+The mental health portion provides screening and evaluation for persons with a serious mental health disorder who are not willing or are not able to get the help they need.
 There is a legal process (Title 36, Court Ordered Evaluations) in which the court can order a mental health evaluation and treatment.

-Arizona law provides a means to obtain an involuntary mental health evaluation, involuntary treatment as well as emergency hospitalization for a psychiatric evaluation.
+Arizona law provides a means to obtain an involuntary mental health evaluation, involuntary treatment, as well as emergency hospitalization for a psychiatric evaluation.

 For additional information, please see the Yavapai County Criminal Justice Facility Fact Sheet or the Program Validation.